History of Norway: Nordic Iron Age (500 BC–800 AD)

 Iron Age tools allowed for more extensive clearing and farming, and thus more areas were cultivated as the population grew with the increased harvests.
 A new social structure evolved: when sons married, they would remain in the same house; such an extended family was a clan.
 They would offer protection from other clans; if conflicts arose, the issue would be decided at a thing, a sacred place where all free men from the surrounding area would assemble and could settle disputes and determine sanctions for crimes, such as paying fines in food.

-The last century BCE saw a widespread cultural development.
+The last century BC saw a widespread cultural development.
 The Norse adapted letters and created their own alphabet, runes.
 Trading with Romans also took place, largely furs and skins in exchange for luxury goods.
 Some Scandinavians also served as Roman mercenaries.
 Some of the most powerful farmers became chieftains.
 They functioned as priests and accepted sacrifices from farmers which were again used to pay soldiers, creating a hird.
 Thus they were able to rule an area of several clans and tribes.

 The chieftains' power increased during the Migration Period between 400 and 550 as other Germanic tribes migrated northwards and local farmers wanted protection.
 This also resulted in the construction of simple fortifications.
 A plague hit southern Norway in the 6th century, with hundreds of farms being depopulated.
 Most were repopulated in the 7th century, which also saw the construction of several fishing hamlets and a boom in trade of iron and soapstone across the North Sea.
 Some chieftains were able to control most of the trade and grew in power throughout the 8th century.